Yoga for Grief, Trauma, and Depression – A Journey From Darkness To Inner Peace

 Grief is not a linear process but a series of waves, each different from the last.

 Grief affects us physically, emotionally and spiritually, creating a sense of imbalance.
-Yoga can help restore this balance by fostering a deep connection between body, mind and spirit.
+Yoga can help restore this balance and inner peace by fostering a deep connection between body, mind and spirit.

 Yoga for emotional release